 If that’s “couch-potato-ish,” then my vernacular is more out of date than my girls think!

 Back in 1999, Reese Witherspoon portrayed a goody-goody, student body presidential candidate in Alexander Payne’s “Election.”

 After declaring to them that she cares about “each and every one of” her classmates, one of her opponents asks “who cares about this stupid election?
 The same pathetic charade happens every year.”

 A standing ovation ensued.

 No election, whether local, state or national, is stupid.
 They are our opportunity to register our approval or disapproval with the direction of our community.
 But the point is taken on the “charade.”

-Thoughtful citizens are tired and desensitized to political platitudes.
+Thoughtful citizens are tired of, and desensitized to political platitudes.
 Their mere utterance diminishes every one that came before, and every one that will come after it.

 So you won’t see me spouting such meaningless cliches, interrupting your yardwork, or rapping at your door doing the same to dinner.
 It would go against the whole premise of my message; to get the government to leave you alone.